-Question Answer Marks EITHER 10(a) Discuss ways in which Levy uses Queenie's house in London as a setting in the novel.
+Question Answer Marks EITHER 10(a) Discuss the presentation and significance of the Theng'eta drink in the novel.
 25 Mark according to the levels of response marking criteria.
-OR 10(b) Comment closely on ways in which the experience of the American soldiers is presented in the following passage.
+OR 10(b) Comment closely on the presentation of Inspector Godfrey's interrogation of Munira in the following passage.
 25 Mark according to the levels of response marking criteria.